 Additionally, with reliance on visual thinking, I feel an urge to try to match my visual thoughts with the other person, to understand and agree we’re thinking or seeing things the same way.
-In relationships, I have a tendency not to argue and I can become overly passive – if I have accepted words at face value.
+In relationships, I have a tendency not to argue and I can become overly passive – especially when accepting words at face value.

 A victim is a person who has come to feel helpless and passive in the face of misfortune or ill-treatment.
 My lack of balanced awareness, lack of self image and lack of social communication feeds into my own victimhood.

 Another autistic experience is synaesthesia, which is when sound (for example) produces tactile sensations without the individual being physically touched.
 Or a tactile experience when somebody looks (or stares) at you directly, you feel it on your skin.
-Some autistic individuals experience ‘being touched’ by sounds, often the skin sensation comes from sounds other people cannot hear.
+Some autistic individuals experience ‘being touched’ by sounds.
+A skin sensation comes from sounds other people cannot hear.
 Some individuals can be even hit by sounds.
 I’ve put a link here for more information, personally, I find this very interesting.

 I’m certain most people would prefer my wider communication skills to be stronger, however the amount of cognitive thinking it would take me would be overwhelming – given the individual nature of each person I’d be connecting to.
 For me, one to one communication works best.

 How do others view me?